-Any Skywest Airlines flight departing from a UK airport must conform to the law which protects air passengers in the event of flight delays.
-A similar law applies across Europe.
+Any Skywest Airlines flight departing from a European airport must conform to the European law which protects air passengers in the event of flight delays.

 But more than that, if Skywest Airlines is responsible for the flight delay, the law says that they must compensate passengers when the flight is delayed by 3 hours or more.
 All the details are included in our guide to flight delay compensation.

 So if you arrive at your destination over 3 hours late, it's always worth checking if you're owed Skywest Airlines flight delay compensation.
 Don’t miss out on up to £520 per person.

 We make claiming compensation for Skywest Airlines flight delays as easy as possible.
 Our free Compensation Calculator, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
 You can usually claim for flights from as far back as 3 years ago.

 In Europe, EC 261 protects all passengers in the event of flight cancellations, especially last-minute flight cancellations.